 13. Café con Leche: Half Coffee, Half Milk

 The most popular Spanish coffee drink, however, is the ubiquitous café con leche, or Spain’s answer to a latte.
 This drink consists of equal parts coffee and milk.
 You can also specify which temperature you’d like the milk to be: go for caliente if you want hot milk, or templada for lukewarm milk that will prevent you from burning your tongue!

 How to use it: Quiero un café con leche, con la leche templada.
 (I’d like a coffee with lukewarm milk.)

 14. Casero: Homemade

-Casero (adjective) \Kahs-arrow\: One of the most important questions you can ask at a Spanish restaurants is if the desserts are “casero.”
 Many restaurants in Spain serve packaged products like yogurts, ice cream bars or chocolates on their dessert menu.
-Some even serve packaged cakes, pies and tarts!
+While some of these can be decent, nothing beats homemade sweets.
 Whenever you’re handed a dessert menu, be sure to ask which of the items are actually made at the restaurant!

 How to use it: ¿Qué postres caseros tenéis?
 (Do you have any homemade desserts?)

 If you’re craving something grilled, a la brasa is the way to go.
 This term is only used when items are grilled over a flame and charcoal.
 Typically, only meats or octopus are commonly found “a la brasa.”